Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 * However, more recently it's become apparent that the bigger issue is the presence of misinformation and disinformation.
 * as of 2016, only 21% of the American population believed that scientists would act in  the best interests of the public.
 (Ref 2)
 * The progression to this points is outlined as:
-	* 1970s: only a small number of broadcasters and nationally syndicated newspapers (NYT, Washington Post, Wall Street Journal, Los angeles Times). couple of weekly news digests: Time, Newsweek, US News, and World Report.
+	* 1970s: only a small number of broadcasters and nationally syndicated newspapers (NYT, Washington Post, Wall Street Journal, Los Angeles Times). couple of weekly news digests: Time, Newsweek, US News, and World Report.
 	* At the same time the Federal Communication Commission (FCC) enforced a "fairness doctrine" that required all broadcasters to present information in a balanced and honest manner.
 	* 1987: FCC removes the fairness doctrine concomitant with the rise of talk radio. leads to ideologically based reporting and was no longer just factual/ honest.
 After this there's a large increase in the number of broadcasting platforms.
-	* 1996: Telecommunications Act allows private companies to buy/ own mul
+	* 1996: Telecommunications Act allows private companies to buy/ own multiple TV and Radio stations. large companies by up smaller independent broadcasters.
+Effectively things begin to homogenise...